reactos/reactos/media/fonts/doc/FranklinGothicMedium/README.txt

-ReactOS "Franklin Gothic Medium" fonts are based on Alexei Vanyashin's "Libre Franklin Bold" fonts.
+ReactOS "Franklin Gothic Medium" fonts are based on Alexei Vanyashin's "Libre Franklin" fonts.

 These font files are released under the terms of
 SIL Open Font License Version 1.1.
 See File "SIL Open Font License.txt".